ItsHarper/codemod/CONTRIBUTING.md

 $ pnpm install
 ```

-Then make sure the tests pass:
+Then make sure the tests pass (you have to run this for each package separately):

 ```sh
 $ pnpm test